 An example will be if you look at the flamingo.
-When the flamingo stands on one leg, the leg is perfectly loaded, and all the load is being put on the passive structures.
-Some people may think, “Oh, that’s bad.
+When the flamingo stands on one leg, the leg perfectly loads, and all the load puts on the passive structures.
+Some people may think, “Oh, that’s b d.
 You’re not supposed to load up a join.
-You’re bringing the joint straight or to neutral; you’re sticking within normal ranges of motion.
+You’re bringing the joint straight or to neutral; you’re sticking within normal ranges of motion n.
 Everyone should be able to control their body weight or at least hold their body weight on one l g.
-If they’re not able to do that statically, it’s going to be difficult for them even to walk if they can’t hold up their weight on one leg.
+If they’re unable to do that statically, it will be difficult for them even to walk if they can’t hold up their weight on one leg.

-And then that over activation of the quadriceps and other muscles in the leg, it leads to, you know, fatigue, more susceptibility to injury, and more muscle imbalances.
-So it’s essential to consider that end range extension and look at that end range extension when we’re talking about unloaded, partially loaded, and fully loaded.
+And then over-activation action of the quadriceps and n t muscles leads to, you know, fatigue, more susceptibility to injury, and muscle imbalances.
+So it’s essential to consider that end range extension and look at it when talking about unloaded, partially loaded, and fully loaded.

-Now, I suggest you try this.
-Try to stand on your leg with the knee bent in like 5, 10,15 degrees of flexion and see how it feels for an extended period.
-Try 30 seconds, 1 minute, 2 minutes, and 3 minutes.
-See how it is when those active structures are loaded up for an extended period.
-And then try with the leg entirely straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relaxed?
+Now, I suggest you try the s.
+Try to stand on your leg with the knee bent in 5, 10,15 degrees of flexion and see how it feels for an extended peri d.
+Try 30 seconds, 1 minute, 2 minutes, and three minutes.
+See how it is when those active structures are loaded up for an extended peri d.
+And then try with the leg entirely straight or maybe a little bit of hyperextension and see how it is and see how those muscular structures are when it comes to, are they relax d?
 And they will be relatively simple.